angelleye/paypal-php-library/README.md

 You may refer to this [overview video](http://www.angelleye.com/overview-of-php-class-library-for-paypal/) of how to use the library, and there are also samples provided in the /samples directory as well as blank templates ready to use under /templates.

-If you need additional help you may [place an order for premium support](http://www.angelleye.com/product/premium-support/).
+If you need additional help you may [place an order for premium support](http://www.angelleye.com/product/paypal-help/).

 ## Fully Functional Demos

 The library comes with basic usage samples, but if you feel more comfortable seeing the integration inside a fully functional demo that is built into a basic shopping cart system, take a look at our [demo kits available on our website](https://www.angelleye.com/product-category/php-class-libraries/demo-kits/).

-You can find our built-in demo inside demo directory.
+You can find our FREE demos inside /demo directory.
 If you have purchased any demo then you just need to add those inside demo directory and its ready to go.

 ## Tutorials